functionpdf/frequency-analysis-js/README.md

-# frequency-analysis-js-
+# frequency-analysis-js
+frequency analysis for subsituition ciphers, documented here for website.
-for school, might add on to css later
+/for school, might add on to css later